hck/jquery.map/README.md

 Overview
 ========

-jquery.map allows you to add map layers from different providers to your app.
+jQuery.map allows you to add map layers from different providers to your app.

 How to use
 ==========